circleci/circleci-docs/README.md

 ### Server Documentation

 Docs for CircleCI Server Administration are built in a slightly different way;
-please refer to the [server built documentation](./docs/server-docs.md)
+please refer to the [server build documentation](./docs/server-docs.md)

 ## License Information
 Documentation (guides, references, and associated images) is licensed as